prebid/prebid.github.io/adops/before-you-start.md

-# Ad Operations View of Prebid
+# Ad Ops and Prebid
 {: .no_toc }

-There are a number of things you need to understand and to decide before implementing any flavor of Prebid.

-This page has information about considerations of your Prebid setup such as price granularity, line item configuration, and more.
+Prior to implementing Prebid, whether that is Prebid.js, Prebid Server or Prebid Mobile, a publisher will need to set up their price granularity and line item configurations.

 {% capture infoNote %}